invexx/turbodelete/README.md

 # turbodelete
-quickly delete a Linux directory of any size
+Quickly delete a Linux directory of any size using rsync.

 HOW TO USE: